 (Olaf Koens / RTL Nieuws)

-Power of Art House aims to feature an interactive outdoor art installation to convey to the Dutch public the consequences of years of war in Syria, focusing on the destruction in Aleppo.
+Living Aleppo is an interactive outdoor art installation to convey to the Dutch public the consequences of years of war in Syria, focusing on the destruction in Aleppo.
 The exhibition revolves around the stories of several individuals who stayed behind during the bombings in Aleppo and survived the violence, including a physician, a journalist, a teacher, a professor....

 The art installation Living Aleppo recalls Madurodam, but here, instead of nice, picturesque little Dutch houses, we see a city in ruins, where hospitals, schools and homes have been bombed, and the population is struggling to survive.